Buddhist Practice and Living an Ethical Life - Class Series on Zen Precepts begins Wednesday, January 21, 6:45 pm

 Council Practice

 We gather quarterly to sit in silence and sit in deep listening to share our lives, practice, celebrations and challenges.
 Everyone is invited to share a dedicated space with community (sangha).
-Our next Council practices are Tuesday, January 27 and Tuesday, April 7 at 6:45.
+Our next Council practice is Tuesday, April 7 at 6:45.

 Meditation and Recovery